-Theorem 3 provides the first known examples of exceptional domestic (and strongly exceptional domestic) automorphisms of spherical buildings of rank at least 3 (examples were previously only known for generalised polygons; see [7]).
-In fact Theorem 3 shows that, with the possible exception of $E_8(2)$, every small building admits a strongly exceptional domestic automorphism.
+Theorem 1(b) provides the first known examples of exceptional domestic automorphisms of spherical buildings of rank at least 3 (examples were previously only known for generalised polygons; see [9]).
+In fact Theorem 1(b) shows that, with the possible exception of $\mathsf{E}8(2)$, every small building admits a strongly exceptional domestic automorphism.

-The proof of Theorem 3 for the exceptional groups relies on computation using MAGMA [3], and in particular the Groups of Lie Type Package [5].
-In fact for the small buildings of type F_4 and E_6 we are able to prove much stronger result and completely classify the domestic automorphisms of these buildings.
-To perform these calculations we implemented the minimal faithful permutation representations of the ATLAS groups $F_4(2)$, $F_4(2).2$, $E_6(2).2$, ${}^2E_6(2^2)$, and ${}^2E_6(2^2).2$ (respective permutation degrees 69615, 139230, 139503, 279006, 3968055 and 3968055) into the MAGMA system.
+The proof of Theorem 1(b) for the small buildings of exceptional type involves computations using MAGMA [3], and in particular the Groups of Lie Type Package [5].
+In fact for the small buildings of type F_4 and E_6 we are able to prove a much stronger result and completely classify the domestic automorphisms of these buildings.
+To perform these calculations we implemented the minimal faithful permutation representations of the ATLAS groups $F_4(2)$, $F_4(2).2$, $E_6(2).2$, $E_6(2).2$, $E_6(2).2$, and $E_6(2).2$ (respective permutation degrees 69615, 139230, 139503, 279006, 3968055 and 3968055) into the MAGMA system.
 At the time of writing these representations were not readily available in either MAGMA or GAP, and therefore they are provided on the first author's webpage.

 We conclude this introduction with an outline of the structure of the paper.
 In Section 1 we provide definitions and background.
-The proofs of Theorem 1 and its corollaries are contained in Section 2.
-The proof of Theorem 3 is divided across Section 3 for the classical types and Section 4 for the exceptional types.
+The proofs of Theorem 1(a) and its corollaries are contained in Section 2.
+The proof of Theorem 1(b) is divided across Section 3 for the classical types and Section 4 for the exceptional types.
 Moreover, Section 4 contains the complete classification of domestic automorphisms of the small buildings of types F_4 and E_6 .